K2ercom/k2er_doc/docs/mappings/dpadstick.md

 * **Change Radius Shortcut**: When the `Change Radius Shortcut` is pressed, the Dpad `radius` will increase or decrease based on the `Radius Offset Value`.
 This is commonly used for controlling walking and running in games.
 For example, pressing `R1` will switch to walking.

+* **Hold To Change**: When `Hold To Change` is on, press and hold `Change Radius Shortcut` to change radius, and release to restore.
+When `Hold To Change` is off, press `Change Radius Shortcut`, the radius will change until you press `Change Radius Shortcut` next time and restore.

 * **Reverse X**: Inverts the X-axis data of the joystick.

 * **Reverse Y**: Inverts the Y-axis data of the joystick.